sveltejs/svelte-preprocess/docs/preprocessing.md

 ### `globalStyle`

-The `globalStyle` preprocessor extends the functionalities of Svelte's `:global` pseudo selector.
+The `globalStyle` preprocessor extends the functionalities of Svelte's `:global` pseudo-selector.

 **`global` attribute:**